It's World Lion Day on 10 August and it's the paw-fect opportunity to celebrate our lions at London Zoo!

 Head to Land of Lions to discover what it's like to be a big cat zookeeper with our Q&A sessions and learn about the training, feeding and enrichment of our delightful duo!

-- 2.30pm - Talk and keeper Q&A with competition prizes too!
+2.30pm - Talk and Keeper Q&A

-- 3.30pm - Talk
+3.30pm - Talk & Competition

 All activities are included in the cost of your Zoo ticket or membership - by visiting us you're helping us to care for Asiatic lions in the wild, so thank you!